stronnag/mwptools/docs/mwp-Gtk4-migration-guide.md

 ## DBus

 The DBus name / path are changed to map the application Id; e.g. `org.stronnag.mwp` and  `/org/stronnag/mwp`.
-A few of the DBus interfaces have been enhanced; you can introspect the bus to determine this pending new documentation.
+A few of the DBus interfaces have been enhanced.